Last Updated on

 The main Square in Yerevan, where the singing fountains (only in summer), in front of the History Museum of Armenia.
 The square is a great example of Soviet architecture—a good place to meet friends or go for people watching.
 There´s free wifi here.

 In the northern part of Yerevan is this outdoor/indoor art deco museum built as a version of the Hanging Gardens of Babylon almost the height of the Empire State Building.
 It’s a massive white stairway up to a hillside of northern/central Yerevan.
 From the top, you will get a full view over Yerevan with Mount Ararat in the distance.

 PS: You don’t need to walk up the cascades, there are escalators inside:)

 Visit El Sky Bar:

-If you fancy a view with a drink so is this bar the best place to go, it´s the highest located bar in Yerevan, It´s not cheap but the view is great.
-Prices here are about double of local places located on ground level around the city.
+If you fancy a view with a drink so is this bar the best place to go, it´s the highest located bar in Yerevan, It´s not cheap, but the view is great.
+Prices here are about double of local places located on the ground level around the city.

 Freedom square also called Opera square from the Opera building being located here.
 This square is located at the northern end of the north avenue, which is the main shopping street in Yerevan.
 The Opera was open back in 1930 and can hold up to 2600 people in two different halls.